Generalizing Beyond Suboptimality: Offline Reinforcement Learning Learns Effective Scheduling through Random Solutions: Conservative Discrete Quantile Actor-Critic for Scheduling

-\paragraph{Conservative Q-Learning.} Due to learning from a static dataset $D$, CDQAC could update $Z_{\theta}$ with OOD actions, resulting in overestimation of these actions, as illustrated in Fig.~\ref{fig:cql_example}.
+\paragraph{Conservative Q-Learning.} In the offline setting, CDQAC updates $Z_{\theta}$ using targets that can involve actions without support in the static dataset $D$.
+This support mismatch, i.e. \emph{distributional shift} between the state–action distribution in $D$ and that induced by the learned policy, leads the critic to overestimate the values for out-of-distribution (OOD) actions, as illustrated in Fig.~\ref{fig:cql_example}.
 This overestimation is not an issue for online RL, since it can explore these actions during training; however, offline RL cannot due to learning from a static dataset.
-Therefore, to avoid this overestimation, we add Conservative Q-learning (CQL)~\cite{cql} to the loss of the critic.
+To avoid this overestimation, we add Conservative Q-learning (CQL)~\citep{cql} to the loss of the critic.
 CQL penalizes overestimation of OOD actions, by introducing a regularization term used in combination with standard critic loss:

 where, $\alpha_{\text{CQL}}$ determines the strength of the penalty, and $\mathcal{L}_{TD}(\theta)$ is the loss in Eq.~\ref{eq:td_loss_critic}.